-- Select the probe function by pressing the PROBING soft key. - ▶ Position the touch probe at a position near the first touch point. - ▶ Select the probing direction by soft key. - ▶ To probe the workpiece, press the machine START button. - ▶ Position the touch probe at a position near the second touch point. - To probe the workpiece, press the machine START button. - ▶ Datum: Enter the coordinate of the datum in the menu window, confirm with the SET DATUM soft key, or write the value to a table (see "Writing the measured values from touch probe cycles in datum tables", page 551, or see "Writing the measured values from touch probe cycles in the preset table", page 552, or see "Storing measured values in the pallet preset table", page 553.) - ▶ To terminate the probe function, press the END key.
+- ▶ Select the probe function by pressing the PROBING soft key. - Position the touch probe near the first touch point - ▶ Select the probing direction by soft key. - ▶ Probing: press the NC Start button - Position the touch probe near the second touch point - ▶ Probing: press the NC Start button - ▶ Datum: Enter the coordinate of the datum in the menu window, confirm with the SET DATUM soft key, or write the value to a table (see "Writing the measured values from touch probe cycles in datum tables", page 568, or see "Writing the measured values from touch probe cycles in the preset table", page 569, or see "Storing measured values in the pallet preset table", page 570) - ▶ To terminate the probe function, press the END key